Ultimatonium/sensoricFramework/README.md

 An abstract class which implements each communication with the plugin or hardware (e.g. BHapticsDevice, CiliaDevice) Has to be attached to any GameObject (only once).

+### SensoricSenderModifier
+A GameObject with SensoricSender could have one or more SensoricSenderModifier on which the sensoric values may get changed on personal needs.

 ## Contains
 * [bHaptics Haptic Plugin](https://assetstore.unity.com/packages/tools/integration/bhaptics-haptic-plugin-76647) (included in the framework)
 * [CiliaUnityPlugin](https://hapticsol.com/software) (included in the framework)